Jajce: Tourism

 Jajce was a popular tourist destination in Yugoslav times, mostly due to the historical importance of the AVNOJ session.
-Tourism has restarted, and its numbers (20-55,000 tourists in 2012–2013) are relevant in relation to the municipality's population (25,000).
+Tourism has restarted, and its numbers (20–55,000 tourists in 2012–2013) are relevant in relation to the municipality's population (25,000).
 Tourists from across the former Yugoslavia still make up most of the visitors to Jajce, but Middle Eastern tourists have also increased since the early 2000s.
 Organised school trips also make up a significant portion of tourists.
 Spring and autumn are the main tourist seasons.

-The town is famous for its beautiful 22 m high waterfall where the Pliva River meets the river Vrbas.
+The town is famous for its 22 m high waterfall where the Pliva River meets the river Vrbas.
 It was damaged during the Bosnian War by high waters and severe flooding, as the area of the Jajce-1 Hydroelectric Power Station was at the battlefront and out of service; the sudden rise in water levels and discharge created a tidal wave which damaged the travertine body of the waterfall.

-Jajce is situated in the mountains; there is beautiful countryside near the town, rivers such as the Vrbas and Pliva, and lakes such as Pliva lake, which is also a popular destination for the local people and tourists.
-Not far from Jajce there are mountains that are over 2,000 metres high, such as Vlašić near the town of Travnik.
-Travelling through the mountain roads to the town may not be pleasant for some visitors, because the roads are in poor condition, but the scenery is picturesque.